telliex/billing-shared-vue-website/README.md

 ## Introduction

 ECV management Admin is a data platform.
 Using the latest `vue3`, `vite2`, `TypeScript` and other mainstream technology development.
-The CBMS & CRS use it.
+The CBMS & MARS use it.

 ## Feature